-The A1333 uses a secondary, lower-power signal path (called the ZCD path) to track rotation turns.
+The A1339 uses a low-power signal-path measurement to determine and keep track of turns-counts, to within the specified turns-count resolution.
+The design minimizes the amount of logic that draws power during the low-power awake periods, allowing for efficient turns-count tracking during battery-operated low-power modes.
 The turns-counter logic tracks the turns in either 45-degree or 180-degree increments, based on the T45 register field.
-The signal path, which tracks total turns, does not implement the same angle compensation as the primary signal path.
-Because of this, the turns -count value does not precisely match the primary angle output.
+Due to its emphasis on low power, the signal path that tracks total turns does not implement the same angle compensation as the primary signal path.
+Because of this, the turns-count value does not precisely match the primary angle output.

-The turns-counter saturates at 2047 and -2048 in the 45-degree mode and at 511 and -512 in the 180-degree mode.
+The turns-counter saturates at 2047 and -2048 in the 45-degree mode and 511 and -512 in the 180-degree mode.
 If this happens, the turns-count warning flag (bit 0 of serial register 0x26) asserts and remains asserted until the turns-counter is reset via the control register (serial register 0x1E).
 (See the Primary Serial Interface Register Reference section).